 One of the most common eating disorders, particularly in the US.
 It often starts in adolescence and early childhood, but it can also develop later on.
 Those with a binge eating disorder have symptoms similar to bulimia.
-They’ll often eat unusually large amounts of foods in short periods and feel a lack of control during these binge episodes.
+They’ll often eat enormous amounts of foods in short periods and feel a lack of control during these binge episodes.

 Common Signs of Binge Eating Disorders

 Binge eaters often eat when not hungry and continue for extended amounts of time.
-Those suffering want to stop, but feel unable to control their intake of food.
+Those suffering want to stop but feel unable to control their intake of food.
 The comfort of binge eating lasts for a short time, followed by regret, self-pity, and depression.

 - Eating large amounts of food uncontrollably is usually in secret until they’re uncomfortably full, even when not feeling hungry.

 - Feeling a lack of control during eating episodes.

 - Constant feelings of distress, shame, or guilt when thinking about their eating patterns.

 ARFID is a new name for an old eating disorder previously known as “feeding disorder of infancy and early childhood,” a diagnosis reserved for children under seven years old.
 However, later on, researchers found that this disorder can persist into adulthood, and unlike other conditions, it was equally common among men and women.